Code-Institute-Submissions/PizzeriaVecchiaMilano/README.md

 # Pizzeria Vecchia Milano

 This is the source code of the Pizzeria Vecchia Milano.

-The website aims to easily display the content, and facilitate customers to make their choice or to place their own order.
+The website aims to easily display the content, and facilitate customers to make their choice and to place their own order.
-This website also tells who are the protagonist and how they work.

-This website is suitable for everyone who want to enjoy a delicious pizza in our pizzeria or on your own couch at home
+This website is suitable for everyone who want to enjoy a delicious pizza in the pizzeria or at home.

 To see it in action just click this [link](https://omarbedawi.github.io/PizzeriaVecchiaMilano/)